The local government finance settlement is the annual determination of funding to local government. It needs to be approved by the House of Commons.

 - key information for pools

-- an explanatory note on 2018 to 2019 business rates retention pilot schemes
+- supplementary table for pilots and explanatory note on 2019 to 2020 business rates retention pilot schemes

 - breakdown of the settlement funding assessment calculation model for business rates pilots